EKULG/example-dashboard/README.md

 This is a simple repository demonstrating how Streamlit can be used to make a dashboard displaying various graphs.

-Simply run streamlit run example-dashboard/front_end.py to see the dashbaord.
+Simply run -> 'streamlit run example-dashboard/front_end.py' to see the dashbaord.

 # Data analysis